pavalso/SSDD-LAB-CLIENT/README.md

 - `setup.cfg` is a Python distribution configuration file for Setuptools.
   It needs to be modified in order to adeccuate to the package name and console handler functions.

+To test the repository package pytest-cov (pip install pytest-cov) should be installed, in order to get the actual coverage "pytest --cov-config .coveragerc --cov iceflix" should be called in an environment where this module is installed (pip install .)